dependabot/fetch-metadata/README.md

 **Name:** `dependabot/fetch-metadata`

-Extract information from about the dependency being updated by a Dependabot-generated PR.
+Extract information about the dependencies being updated by a Dependabot-generated PR.

 ## Usage instructions